Si necesitas Español

 Nature in the City would like to help you and your community create more access to nature and improve wildlife habitats throughout Fort Collins.
-Make it Happen: Implementation Grants will include small (up to $5,000), medium (up to $25,000), and large-scale (greater than $25,000) projects that help us reach our goals.
+Dream It Up Planning Grants (up to $5,000) will be available to help cover design costs for projects that help us reach our goals.

 Timeline for applications and grant funds:

-- Applications are due at midnight on October 20, 2023
+• Applications will be due at midnight on October 20, 2024

 This grant opportunity is thanks to the voter-approved Community Capital Improvement Program.
 Thank you for your support!